 What is being done to increase awareness of quad bike safety?

-A comprehensive communications campaign covering print, radio and social media is underway across regional NSW to keep quad bike safety front of mind and ensure farmers are aware of the rebates on offer.
+A comprehensive communications campaign covering television, print, radio and social media is underway across regional NSW to keep quad bike safety front of mind and ensure farmers are aware of the rebates on offer.